Menouthis: Religious significance

-During the 5th century the Isis temple continued to be used for clandestine sacrifices and incubation rites.
-Coptic tradition says that the temple remained in use alongside the Christian shrine and the worship of Egyptian gods and their statues continued in the city.
-However, as time went by the traditional healing function of the temple was transferred to the Christian shrine.
 The temple was demolished in 484 AD and the statues of the classical gods in the city were removed or destroyed in 488–89 AD.
 By the end of the 5th century the Christian shrine had replaced the temple as a healing centre.
 At the height of its popularity in the 6th and 7th centuries the shrine was one of the two principal pilgrimage centres of Christian Egypt.

 In popular culture

 "Menouthis" is also the name of a song by E. S. Posthumus, inspired by the ancient city.